Convert EST to JST

 When is 12 PM EST in JST?

-Does the difference between EST and JST change during DST?
+Does the difference between EST and JST change during daylight saving time?

 Yes.
-EST is a standard-time abbreviation, and its daylight saving counterpart is EDT, while JST does not observe daylight saving time.
-That means the 14-hour difference applies when Eastern locations are on EST, but the gap changes during the months when Eastern regions switch to daylight saving time.
+EST is standard time, and its daylight saving counterpart is EDT, while JST does not observe DST.
+That means the 14-hour difference applies when EST is in effect, but the gap changes during the months when eastern North America switches to daylight saving time, so recurring meetings should be reviewed when DST begins and ends.

 What is the best meeting time between EST and JST?